JannieI/canvas-workstation-V3/src/app/roadmap.md

    links, etc.
 12.Add subscriptions, events and distribution: send {Clarity Message / Email / Telegram}
    when {Dashboard} is {changed/deleted}
-13.Save keeps all checkpoints and undo actions, forever.
+13.Save keeps all snapshots and undo actions, forever.
 Thus, can see how things looked at any point in the past.
 It must be clearly marked for the user.
 Must also be able to search the list, and see a list of undo actions.
 14.The SPEC contains all Widgets - this has a serious design implication that Widgets are